Pull Printing Explained: The Costs & Benefits of Deploying Pull Printing

 In the long run, this is a much better option as the savings from printing costs you will see, will give you a strong return on investment.

-With most larger business that work with legacy and new printers in VDI or RDS environments, users will often come across print driver compatibility issues.
+With a larger business that works with legacy and new printers in VDI or RDS environments, users will often come across print driver compatibility issues.

 If not, both users and system administrators will find themselves wasting a lot of time fixing these issues.

-Fortunately, this challenge can be overcome with a deploying a universal printer driver, which eliminates printer driver incompatibility issues that commonly occur in server-based computing when installing, upgrading client printers.
+Fortunately, this challenge can be overcome by deploying a universal printer driver, which eliminates printer driver incompatibility issues that commonly occur in server-based computing when installing, and upgrading client printers.